telerik/blazor-docs/components/tilelayout/tile-content.md

 * The `HeaderTemplate` tag lets you define custom content, including components, in the header portion of the tile.

-* The `Content` is a `RenderFragment` where you put the content of the tiles - it can range from simple text, to comlex components.
+* The `Content` is a `RenderFragment` where you put the content of the tiles - it can range from simple text, to complex components.

->caption Examples of setting content in tiles
+>caption Set header and content of tiles

 ````CSHTML
 <TelerikTileLayout ColumnWidth="200px"